-After going through travel withdrawals and A LOT of research, I finally built up the courage to spend 5-days in Aruba.
-This was first international trip since visiting Lisbon this year and I was very nervous.
+After going through travel withdrawals and A LOT of research, I finally built up the courage to spend five days in Aruba.
+This was my first international trip since visiting Lisbon this year, and I was very nervous.

-With the fear of getting travel shamed, I honestly wasn’t going to tell anyone, but as my trip got closer, I felt it would be a disservice to not share my experience.
+With the fear of being travel shamed, I honestly wasn’t going to tell anyone, but as my trip approached, I felt it would be a disservice not to share my experience.

 Aruba, also known as “One Happy Island,” is known for its beautiful white sand beaches, turquoise waters, perfect weather, and year-round sunshine.
 With its perfect blend of relaxation and adventure, the island of Aruba is a popular destination and offers many experiences for every type of traveler.

-I recently did a quick Q&A in my Instagram stories, but if you missed it here is a complete Aruba travel guide for spending 5 days on the island.
-This travel guide will share the best things to do in Aruba, where to stay, cultural experiences, and practical tips.
+I recently did a quick Q&A in my Instagram stories, but if you missed it, here is a complete Aruba travel guide for spending five days on the island.
+This guide will share the best things to do in Aruba, where to stay, cultural experiences, and practical tips.

 Traveling to Aruba from the US